-Converting Points to Inches: 72 points is equal to 1 inch... usually
+Converting: 72 points is equal to 1 inch

-When creating and designing documents for things like custom label printing, which is what we do here at LabelValue, the standard unit of measurement for text is the point (pt).
+When creating and designing custom labels online, which is what we do here at LabelValue, the standard unit of measurement for text is the point (pt).
 If you're not a graphic artist, you're probably most familiar with point size from your high school or college days.

-Most instructors gave writing assignments with the following instructions: 5 pages, double space, 12pt. font - Times New Roman (and if they didn't give guidelines, I know you bumped up the point size to 14).
-Point size is great for keeping consistency across documents at school, your website or in your business, but measuring those points in real-world measurements (e.g. inches and millimeters) is something many small business owners and employees have to try and figure out on a daily basis in order to meet industry regulations.
+Point size is great for keeping consistency across documents at school, your website or in your business, but converting points to inches or millimeters is something many small business owners and employees have to try and figure out on a daily basis in order to meet industry regulations.
 We often get customers designing labels on our custom label tool who have strict guidelines they need to meet.
-Unfortunately, choosing font size is equal parts art and science, and it can get a little confusing.
+Unfortunately, choosing the size of font is art and a science, and it can get a little confusing.

 Fixed-Height Font Measurements